ZeroKlu/rust-training/README.md

 Note: The textbook is also available free online:
 [doc.rust-lang.org/book](https://doc.rust-lang.org/book)

-Brown University also has a version with quizzes:
+Brown University also has a version with quizzes and additional notes/diagrams:
 [rust-book.cs.brown.edu](https://rust-book.cs.brown.edu)<br>
 Diagrams in the markdown notes are all from this site